pglet/website/docs/tutorials/python.md

 ### Reusable UI components

-We can continue writing our app and adding controls to the `main` function, however the best practice would be creating a reusable UI component.
-Imagine you are working on an app header, or a side menu or other UI that will be a part of a larger project.
-Even if you can't think of such uses right now we still recommend creating all your web apps with composability and reusability in mind.
+While we could continue writing our app in the `main` function, the best practice would be to create a reusable UI component.
+Imagine you are working on an app header, a side menu, or UI that will be a part of a larger project.
+Even if you can't think of such uses right now, we still recommend creating all your web apps with composability and reusability in mind.

-To make a reusable ToDo app component we are going to encapsulate its state and presentation logic in a separate class:
+To make a reusable ToDo app component, we are going to encapsulate its state and presentation logic in a separate class:

 ```python title="todo.py"
 import pglet